headexpanded/headexpanded/README.md

 - Back in '98 I bought two Dell 486's from the Salvation Army.

-- Installed Debian on them over a modem (Woody).
+- I installed Debian on them over a modem (Woody).

 - Started learning Python so I could work with the devs at my fund management job.